V-Sekai-fire/aria-character-core/apps/aria_engine/temporal_planner_game.md

-# Design Document: "Conviction in Crisis"
+# Design Document: "TimeStrike"

 A Real-Time Tactical Unit Test for a Temporal Goal-Task-Network Planner

 ## 1. Introduction

-**"Conviction in Crisis"** is a self-contained, real-time tactical scenario designed to serve as a robust unit test for a temporal, re-entrant, goal-task-network (GTN) planner.
+**"TimeStrike"** is a self-contained, real-time tactical scenario designed to serve as a robust unit test for a temporal, re-entrant, goal-task-network (GTN) planner.
 It models a critical choice-driven encounter inspired by the game "Triangle Strategy."

 The primary purpose is to validate the planner's ability to: